SystemsApproach/book/e2e/rtp.rst

 =================================

-In the early days of packet switching, most applications were concerned with transfering files, although as early as 1981, experiments were under way to carry real-time traffic, such as digitized voice samples.
+In the early days of packet switching, most applications were concerned with transferring files, although as early as 1981, experiments were under way to carry real-time traffic, such as digitized voice samples.
 We call an application “real-time” when it has strong requirements for the timely delivery of information.
 Voice